 The supposed ability of human growth hormone to make you look younger is a major reason why it has become so popular these days.
 It is thought to be capable of tightening the skin thus reducing the appearance of wrinkles.
 It also helps to combat hair loss and promote the growth of healthier, thicker hair.
 Dr. Chein and Dr. Terry reported significant improvement in skin texture, thickness, and elasticity in their study.
 They reported 51 percent improvement in wrinkles and 38 percent improvement in the growth of new hair.

 Last but not the least, growth hormone promotes quality sleep.
 If you are someone who finds it hard to get a restful sleep every night, you might just find raising your HGH level to be very beneficial.
 Good sleep in itself is very essential for growth hormone production.
 The polypeptide is secreted in a pulsatile fashion when you are in deep sleep.
 You are likely not to reach that state if you find yourself waking up every 15 or 30 minutes after going to bed.
 Sleep deprivation can be quite harmful from this perspective.

 Understanding HGH Deficiency

 It is not easy to measure the amount of growth hormone in the body.
-The level of insulin-like growth factor-1 (IGF-1) is often used to indirectly measure the hormone.
-Research has shown that a measurement less than 160 ug/ml indicates deficiency, which may give rise to a variety of symptoms depending on the age of the affected person.
+The level of insulin-like growth factor-1 (IGF-1) is often used to indirectly measure the levels of the hormone.
+Research has shown that a measurement of less than 160 ug/ml indicates a deficiency, which may give rise to a variety of symptoms depending on the age of the affected person.
 In children, these could include: